bagisto/bagisto-docs/docs/1.5.x/packages/routes.md

   use Webkul\Blog\Http\Controllers\Shop\PostController;

   Route::group(['middleware' => ['web', 'theme', 'locale', 'currency']], function () {
       Route::get('/blogs', [PostController::class, 'index']);
   });
   ```

 ## Loading Routes

-- Now, we need to register our routes to service provider’s boot method i.e. **`BlogServiceProvider.php`**
+- Now, we need to register our routes in the service provider's boot method, which is located in **`BlogServiceProvider.php`**.

   ```php
   <?php